skyway/skyway.github.io/en/ios-tutorial.md

 //
 - (void)setMediaCallbacks {

-     :
-     :
+    // ... continued from above

     [_mediaConnection on:SKW_MEDIACONNECTION_EVENT_CLOSE callback:^(NSObject* obj) {
         if (NO == _bConnected) {
             return;
         }

         [self closeRemoteStream];
         [self unsetMediaCallbacks];
         _mediaConnection = nil;

         _bConnected = NO;
         [self updateActionButtonTitle];

     }];

+    // continues below ...
 }

 ```

-`SKW_MEDIACONNECTION_EVENT_ERROR` will ignite when any error occurs.
-Make it possible to show details of an error on the log if it occurs.
+`SKW_MEDIACONNECTION_EVENT_ERROR` will fire when any error occurs.
+Makes it possible to determine the cause of the error and handle it appropriately (e.g. displaying the message in the log)

 *Objective-C*
 {: .lang}